gavofyork/scripts/README.md

 - easy determining of keys and addresses of each node;
 - easy (re-)starting and stopping nodes;
 - avoiding all but one manual chain synchronization;
-- automatic interconnection of deployed nodes using a two-level star network and reserved peers, where the first node on each host connects to all nodes on the same host as well as all first nodes on all other hosts;
+- automatic interconnection of deployed nodes with a ring-and-star topology using reserved peers (where the first node on each host connects to all nodes on the same host as well as all first nodes on all other hosts);
 - optional set up of each host with Grafana and Prometheus;
 - configuration of a baseline firewall on each host;
 - running all node instances in a `screen` session for easily seeing what is happening on each;